rBurgett/thisismlga.com/data/episodes/0049/notes.md

 Find Thaddeus on [Twitter](https://twitter.com/nickwaye) and make sure to check out [Thank You For Your Servers](https://thankyouforyourservers.com).

-Connect with Kim on [Twitter](https://twitter.com/lesbertarian) and if you haven't listed to [Lesbertarian](https://lesbertarian.com), you should.
+Connect with Kim on [Twitter](https://twitter.com/lesbertarian) and if you haven't listened to [Lesbertarian](https://lesbertarian.com), you should.

 Find us on: